Ex-Trump aide Navarro indicted; Meadows won't be charged

 Navarro, 72, was charged with one contempt count for failing to appear for a deposition before the House committee and a second charge for failing to produce documents the committee requested.

-During an initial court appearance Friday, Navarro alleged that the Justice Department had committed “prosecutorial misconduct” and said he was told he could not contact anyone after was approached by an FBI agent at the airport Friday and put in handcuffs.
-He said he was arrested while trying to board a flight to Nashville, Tennessee, for a television appearance.
+During an initial court appearance, he alleged that the Justice Department had committed “prosecutorial misconduct” and said he was told he could not contact anyone after being approached by an FBI agent at the airport Friday and put in handcuffs.
+He said he was arrested while trying to board a flight to Nashville, Tennessee for a television appearance.

 “Who are these people?
 This is not America,” Navarro said.
 “I was a distinguished public servant for four years!”

-The Justice Department and Attorney General Merrick Garland have faced pressure to move more quickly to decide whether to prosecute other Trump aides who have similarly defied subpoenas from the House panel.
+The Justice Department and Attorney General Merrick Garland had been facing pressure to move more quickly to decide whether to prosecute other Trump aides who have similarly defied subpoenas from the House panel.

+Meadows, a close Trump adviser seen by House investigators as a vital witness to key events, initially cooperated with the committee, turning over more than 2,000 text messages sent and received in the days leading up to and of the attack.
+But in December, Meadows informed the committee that he would not sit for a deposition.
+Scavino was held in contempt in April after declining to cooperate with Congress.

+A lawyer for Meadows did not immediately return messages Friday night.
+Stan Brand, an attorney representing Scavino, said he had not yet received the letter from the U.S. attorney’s office, but he'd heard the news through a third party.
+“I’m grateful that the Justice Department exercised their discretion to decline prosecution,” Brand said.

-The indictment alleges that Navarro, when summoned to appear before the committee for a deposition, refused to do so and instead told the panel that because Trump had invoked executive privilege, “my hands are tied.”
+The indictment against Navarro alleges that when summoned to appear before the committee for a deposition earlier this year, he refused to do so and instead told the panel that because Trump had invoked executive privilege, “my hands are tied.”

 After committee staff told him they believed there were topics he could discuss without raising any executive privilege concerns, Navarro again refused, directing the committee to negotiate directly with lawyers for Trump, according to the indictment.
 The committee went ahead with its scheduled deposition on March 2, but Navarro did not attend.

-The indictment came days after Navarro revealed in a court filing that he also had been subpoenaed to appear before a grand jury this week as part of the Justice Department’s sprawling probe into the deadly insurrection at the U.S. Capitol.
+The indictment, dated Thursday, came days after Navarro revealed in a court filing that he also had been subpoenaed to appear before a grand jury this week as part of the Justice Department’s sprawling probe into the insurrection.
+The subpoena to Navarro, a trade adviser to Trump, was the first known instance of prosecutors seeking testimony from someone who worked in the Trump White House as they investigate the attack.

 “This was a preemptive strike by the prosecution against that lawsuit,” Navarro told Magistrate Judge Zia Faruqui during his court appearance.
 “It simply flies in the face of good faith and due process.”